mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 - Meta, led by Mark Zuckerberg
 - xAI, led by Elon Musk

-The five Chinese foundational model developers are:
+The seven Chinese foundational model developers are:

 - DeepSeek, led by Liang Wenfeng
 - Qwen